Common UNI1405 Fault Codes

 What Is a Relay?

 A relay is an electrically controlled switch that has the ability to turn a circuit on or off.
 Depending on the application relays can do a number of things.
-Relays can be used as switches to turn things on and off, or as amplifiers to convert smaller currents into larger ones.
+Relays can be used as electrical switches to turn things on and off, or as amplifiers to convert smaller currents into larger ones.
 They can also be used to control a circuit with a low power signal or when multiple circuits need to be controlled by a single signal.

 There are two kinds of relays, electromechanical and solid state.
 In this post, we will be focusing on electromechanical relays and how they work.

-Basic Parts of a Relay
+What Are the Parts of a Relay?

 Armature– is a basic metal piece that is balanced on a pivot or a stand.
 It is considered the moving ‘arm’ of the relay.
 It makes or breaks the connection with the contacts connected to it.